binhtran432k/BTL_Topic2_VerilogDesign/README.md

 For flicker effect when in edit mode: FlickerCounter.v<br/>
 <br/>
 Todo:<br/>
-- Read all file begin in file MiniProjectTopic2.v
+- Read all file begin at file MiniProjectTopic2.v